bebomohsen/MRP-API-docs/readme.md

 - `reel-sizes`: List of available reel sizes in centimeters (array of integers, e.g., [180, 185, 190, 195, 200, 205, 210, 215, 220]).
 - `maxItemPerSheet`: Maximum number of items per sheet (float, e.g., 6.0).

-### Authentication
-No authentication required for this endpoint.

 ### Response
 #### Success Response